20.03.22 CORONOVIRUS and our Village

 We at Mens Own are trying to strengthen our links with parents, players and the community to be the rugby club of choice for the area.
 We are attempting to establish a way forward in reaching out to Ashton villagers and are in regular contact with parish councillors as well as the school and bonfire representatives.

-Now that the rugby season is well under way, we would love to see more locals at the club and I am sure that all visitors would be amazed at the outstanding food and drink served on a Saturday and at such low prices.
+We would love to see more locals at the club and I am sure that all visitors would be amazed at the outstanding food and drink served on a Saturday and at such low prices.
 The warm and friendly nature of the club make it a magnet for our members and we are sure that once you visit and enjoy the rugby on the field and the atmosphere off it, you will be as hooked as we all are.

-In the run up to Christmas we shall be extending our patio area and building an adventure trail to keep our young visitors occupied but we have ambitions to do so much more.
+We have ambitions to do so much more.
 Rather than being just a rugby club for our members we would love to know how we as a facility could benefit the village.
 What could we do to attract more members, visitors, hirers etc. I welcome any feedback or suggestions to firmly establish Mens Own RFC as part of the Ashton Community.

 Glenn Nightingale 07734 1440238